 - Bish Bash Falls in Massachusetts, specifically Taconic State Park (3 hour drive from NYC).

 Waterfalls obviously aren’t the only nature attractions in this beautiful state.
 If you enjoy scenic drives, then New York State is known for that too and in the very article I linked to, you’ll also find my personal list of drives to check out!

-And if you are someone who lives in New York City specifically and want to get out of the city to do some day hiking, then read this article on day hikes near NYC that are totally worth exploring, with some of the options being the same ones on this list!
+And if you are someone who lives in New York City specifically and want to get out of the city to do some day hiking, then see this article on the best hikes near NYC that are totally worth exploring, with some of the options being the same ones on this list!